andrewheiss/ah-jekyll/about.markdown

 ![Andrew Heiss][andrew]{: .captify}
 {: .right}

+I'm [Andrew](https://plus.google.com/117537162943428901666)!
 I'm a {% years_since 1984-09-19 %} year old student, designer, and web developer from Orem, Utah.
 I live in Utah where I'm working on my Masters in Public Administration (MPA) at Brigham Young University with an emphasis in international nonprofit management and federal government administration (quite a mouthful there…).
 I completed an MA in Middle East Studies at the American University in Cairo in 2010.
 I've been married for {% years_since 2005-12-16 %} years and have two daughters.
 I use a Mac, take lots of pictures, and love to travel.
 This website is about my research, design, and development projects, as well as a central hub for my online presence.
 Feel free to contact me with any questions or comments!
 Enjoy!

 ### Personal ###